Persistence of vision: 1820–1866: Revolving wheel

 As a university student Joseph Plateau noticed in some of his early experiments that when looking from a small distance at two concentric cogwheels which turned fast in opposite directions, it produced the optical illusion of a motionless wheel.
 He later read Peter Mark Roget's 1824 article and decided to investigate the phenomenon further.
 He published his findings in Correspondance Mathématique et Physique in 1828 and 1830.
 In 1829 Plateau presented his then unnamed anorthoscope in his doctoral thesis Sur quelques propriétés des impressions produites par la lumière sur l'organe de la vue.
 The anorthoscope was a disc with an anamorphic picture that could be viewed as a clear immobile image when the disc was rotated and seen through the four radial slits of a counter-rotating disc.
 The discs could also be translucent and lit from behind through the slits of the counter-rotating disc.

 On 10 December 1830, scientist Michael Faraday wrote a paper for the Journal of the Royal Institution of Great Britain, entitled On a Peculiar Class of Optical Deceptions.
 Two instances of rotating wheels that appeared to stand still had been pointed out to him and he had read about the somewhat similar palisade illusion in Roget's article.
 Faraday started experimenting with rotations of toothed cardboard wheels.
 Several effects had already been described by Plateau, but Faraday also simplified the experiment by looking at a mirror through the spaces between the teeth in the circumference of the cardboard disc.
 On 21 January 1831, Faraday presented the paper at the Royal Institution, with some new experiments.
-He had cut concentric series of apertures nearer to the center of a disc (representing smaller cogwheels) with small differences in the amount of "cogs" per "wheel".
-When looking at the mirror through the holes of one of the wheels in the rotating disc, that wheel seemed to stand still while the others would appear to move with different velocities or opposite direction.
+He had cut concentric series of apertures nearer to the center of a disc (representing smaller cogwheels) with small differences in the number of "cogs" per "wheel".
+When looking at the mirror through the holes of one of the wheels in the rotating disc, that wheel seemed to stand still while the others would appear to move with different velocities or in the opposite direction.